WillTheGeek/simplecrosswalk/README.md

 ## Economics
 2. *nace_german.csv* / *nace_english.csv* \
-    Here, I provide a lookup tables for the NACE classification in German and English.
-One line links a level 4 NACE code to its parents in level 3, level 2 and level 1.
-The verbal descriptions of each level are included on every line.
-The original data is provided by Eurostat.
+    Here, I provide a crosswalk file for the NACE classification in German and English to ISIC Revision 4 codes.
+One line links a level 4 NACE code to its NACE parents in level 3, level 2 and level 1, as well as the all ISIC code levels.
+The verbal NACE descriptions of each level are included on every line.
+The original data is provided by Eurostat RAMON.
 The encoding standard is given by the "Statistical Classification of Economic Activities in the European Community, Rev. 2 (2008) (NACE Rev. 2)".